 The Salkantay Trek is another popular alternative to the Inca Trail but is not as frequently booked out.
 It will take 7 days to complete this trek.
 The trail starts in Mollepata and passes by the impressive Salkantay mountain with an altitude of 6,271 meters.
 On the 5th day, the trail will join the last stretch of the Inca trail (so you will also see Winya Wayna)

 Again: be aware that you won’t be able to hike to Machu Picchu independently.
 You will have to contact an official and licensed tour agency and you will need entrance tickets for Machu Picchu as well.

-Also note that there are yet more ways into Machu Picchu, like the Lares trek.
-Actually the Lares trek is one of the main alternatives to get to Machu Picchu from Cusco and will take you two or three days.
+Also note that there are yet more ways into Machu Picchu, as the Lares trek.
+Actually, the Lares trek is one of the main alternatives to get to Machu Picchu from Cusco and will take you two or three days.
 This makes it the easiest, cheapest and fastest way to South America’s archeological gem.

 Taking the Bus from Cusco to Machu Picchu

 All travelers to Machu Picchu will take the bus at one point.
-For only a bus connects the town of Aguas Calientes with the ruins itself (you can option to walk though).
+For only a bus connects the town of Aguas Calientes with the ruins itself (you can opt to walk through).
 But it is also possible to take a bus from Cusco to Machu Picchu.
 This is by far the cheapest option, but not exactly the most comfortable or safest one.